-We are issuing this Alert because we are concerned that investors may be shortchanging themselves by investing in 529 college savings plans with high fees, plans that currently do not offer them state tax benefits, or both.
-This Alert provides an overview of 529 college savings plans, information concerning fees and expenses, and a specific caution about investing in out-of-state plans.
+We are issuing this Alert because we are concerned that investors may be shortchanging themselves by investing in 529 college savings plans with high fees, plans that currently do not offer them state tax benefits or both.
+This Alert provides an overview of 529 college savings plans, information concerning fees and expenses and a specific caution about investing in out-of-state plans.
 The Alert also provides you with 8 easy lessons that, if followed, will help you make smart college savings plan choices.

 What are 529 Plans?

 Named after the section of the federal tax code that governs them, 529 plans are tax-advantaged programs that help families save for college.
 There are two types—prepaid-tuition plans and college savings plans.
 Every state offers at least one of these types of plans.
-This Alert focuses exclusively on the more than 80 state-sponsored college savings plans in which money is usually invested in a group of portfolios made up of mutual funds, and withdrawals can be used for college costs, including tuition, fees, room, board, textbooks, even computers when required for college.
+This Alert focuses exclusively on the more than 80 state-sponsored college savings plans in which money is usually invested in a group of portfolios made up of mutual funds, and withdrawals can be used for college costs, including tuition, fees, room, board, textbooks and even computers when required for college.